Date: November 16, 2024

 I got sucked in.

-*spoiler alert* I got to twenty pages left to go and Hilly figured out who one of the maids was, all because one of the accounts from one of the interviews, Skeeter wrote a story that identified a specific scratch in a specific table.
-If they were being so careful not to make any connections identifiable between the story and Jackson Mississippi.
-If all that was so, then why did they include that in the book?
-Why not just install a big neon sign over the offending maid’s head.
+If they were trying to be so careful so-as not to reveal any connections between the maids of the story and the maids of Jackson, Mississippi.
+If all that was so, then why did they include that scene in the book?
+Why not just install a big, neon sign over the offending maid’s head?
 That is where there was no turning back.
 I gave this one better than my best college try.